AChen1719/AChen1719/README.md

 - 👋 Hi, I’m @AChen1719
-- 👀 I’m interested in learning AWS and machine learning.
+- 👀 I’m interested in learning AWS and Cybersecurity.
-- 🌱 I’m currently learning Python and AWS, Agile methodologies, and the ⛅️
+- 🌱 I’m currently learning Cyber and the ⛅️.
 - 💞️ I’m looking to collaborate on more projects related to the ⛅️ area.
 - 📫 How to reach me https://linktr.ee/anniechen520
 - 🏃🏻‍♀️ I’m a marathon runner and rock climber who can play various sports.